 Priority Program Areas:

-The U.S. Embassy Zimbabwe, Public Affairs Section is seeking proposals for projects throughout the fiscal year (beginning November 1, 2017) that strengthen and build local capacities in the following areas:
+The U.S. Embassy Zimbabwe, Public Affairs Section is seeking proposals for projects throughout the fiscal year (beginning November 1, 2018) that:

 - promote freedom of expression;

 - encourage entrepreneurship, economic growth, and sustainable environmental practices;

 - promote social inclusion and tolerance of underserved communities, such as disabled persons, minority ethnic groups and LGBTI; and